abpframework/abp/docs/en/Blog-Posts/2020-07-01 v3_0_Release/Post.md

 # ABP Framework v3.0 Has Been Released

 We are excited to announce that the **ABP Framework** & and the **ABP Commercial** version 3.0 have been released.
-As different than the regular release lifecycles, which are 2-weeks, this version has taken 4-weeks with **119 [issues](https://github.com/abpframework/abp/issues?q=is%3Aopen+is%3Aissue+milestone%3A3.0)** closed, **89 [pull requests](https://github.com/abpframework/abp/pulls?q=is%3Aopen+is%3Apr+milestone%3A3.0)** merged and **796 commits** done just in the main framework [repository](https://github.com/abpframework/abp).
-See the [GitHub release notes](https://github.com/abpframework/abp/releases/tag/3.0.0) for a detailed change log.
+As different than the regular release lifecycle, which is 2-weeks, this version has taken 4-weeks with **119 [issues](https://github.com/abpframework/abp/issues?q=is%3Aopen+is%3Aissue+milestone%3A3.0)** closed, **89 [pull requests](https://github.com/abpframework/abp/pulls?q=is%3Aopen+is%3Apr+milestone%3A3.0)** merged and **798 commits** done in the main framework [repository](https://github.com/abpframework/abp).

 Since this is a **major version**, it also includes some **breaking changes**.
 Don't panic, the changes are easy to adapt and will be explained below.

+> See the [GitHub release notes](https://github.com/abpframework/abp/releases/tag/3.0.0) for a detailed change log.

 ## What's New with the ABP Framework 3.0?

+This post will only cover the important features/changes.
 You can see all the changes on the [GitHub release notes](https://github.com/abpframework/abp/releases/tag/2.9.0).
-This post will only cover the important features/changes.

 ### Angular 10!